Lower South Island

-There are 46 Lions clubs and approximately 1385 Lions serving their communities with a widespread variety of projects and service.
+There are 42 Lions clubs and over 1100 Lions serving their communities with a widespread variety of projects and service.
 We have City and Country clubs of varying sizes and age range.
 Some womens and mens clubs with more becoming mixed clubs.

-In Invercargill we have 2 strong High School Leo clubs and 1 community-based Leo club in Wanaka.
+In Invercargill we have 2 strong High School Leo clubs.

 Community projects include, Supporting Ronald McDonald House, Hospice Southland and local St John Ambulances services.
 Making small clothes for prem babies and supporting the Neo natal unit at Invercargill’s Kew Hospital.
 Purchasing Heart Defibulators and funding courses on their use.
 Clubs come together to clean the Hospice windows monthly.
-One club offers a fully equipped Dialysis caravan for rent.
 We also hold and support the annual Camp Quality Camp for Children living with Cancer in Queenstown.

 For Youth we have Young speechmaker, Computer Capers, Peace poster and Lions Borland Lodge youth Leadership course.
 Many clubs offer scholarships for further education, or sponsor students to the Spirit of Adventure courses.